The Petition Process

-The California Occupational Safety and Health Standards Board (Board) is the only agency in the State authorized to adopt occupational safety and health standards or orders.
+The California Occupational Safety and Health Standards Board (Board) is the only agency in the State authorized to adopt occupational safety and health standards.
 The Board is required to hold open public meetings at least monthly and to permit any person to address the Board on any matters of occupational safety or health or to propose new or revised standards.
-Petitions for standard changes will be evaluated by the Division of Occupational Safety and Health.
+Petitions for standard changes will be evaluated by both Board staff and the Division of Occupational Safety and Health.
 The Board will report its decision no later than six months following receipt of a petition.

 There is no specific form or format required to petition the Board for the adoption, amendment, or repeal of an occupational safety and health standard.
 Such proposals may be made orally or in writing at the Board's Public Meeting or may be submitted in writing to the Board at any time.
 Persons making oral proposals to the Board will be asked to submit their proposals in writing stating clearly and concisely (1) the substance or nature of the standard, amendment, or repeal requested; and (2) the reason for the request.
 Supporting documentation such as technical or engineering studies should also be submitted, if available.

 Petitioners should be aware that all regulatory changes are subject to specific legal standards and approval by the Office of Administrative Law (OAL).
 OAL reviews standards to determine whether they meet the standards of necessity (the need for a standard is demonstrated by substantial evidence), authority, clarity, consistency, reference, and non-duplication.
 Therefore, petitioners should also consider these standards when petitioning for changes in standards.

 Where to File Petitions

 Petitions may be presented at the Board's public meeting or submitted in writing as follows:

 - At the Board's public meeting